Publishing Your Recipes

 1. Fork the federation repository

-2. Edit config/feeds.yaml and add your repository:
+2. Edit config/feeds.yaml and add your entry under feeds::

 - url: "https://github.com/yourusername/my-recipes"